ballerina-platform/module-ballerina-messaging/ballerina/README.md

     # Stores a message in the message store.
     #
-    # + message - The message to be stored
+    # + payload - The message payload to be stored
     # + return - An error if the message could not be stored, or `()`
-    isolated remote function store(anydata message) returns error?;
+    isolated remote function store(anydata payload) returns error?;

     # Retrieves the top message from the message store without removing it.
     #